Crown of the Kingdom of Poland: Idea of the Kingdom

+"King in majesty", illumination from the Gradual of John I Albert by Maciej of Drohiczyn, initial "K", ca. 1501.

 The history of Poland as an entity has been traditionally traced to c.
 966, when the pagan prince Mieszko I and the West Polans adopted Christianity.
 The Baptism of Poland established the first true Polish state, though the process was begun by Mieszko's Piast ancestors.
 His son and successor, Bolesław I the Brave, Duke of Poland, became the first crowned King of Poland in 1025.
 And although his son and successor Mieszko II was forced to relinquish the crown, as was his great-grandson Boleslaw II the Bold, the idea of a kingdom survived.
 Even during the period of deep partition and the collapse of the central ducal power, Poland was still regarded as a kingdom, and the Piast princes, ruling the various provinces, as members of a royal dynasty and princes of Poland.

 A special role was played by Kraków, which was regarded as the main city of the kingdom, as the Wawel Cathedral held the royal jewels.
 Also important was the cult of Saint Stanislaus Bishop of Kraków, who was presented as the patron saint of the kingdom and its unification.
 A unified ecclesiastical metropolis headed by the Archbishop of Gniezno also played an important role; its boundaries coincided with those of the kingdom.
 Gniezno, as the second centre of the state, and the place of coronation, nurtured the cult of the second patron saint, St Adalbert.
 His influence, however, was less.

-In 1295, the Duke of Greater Poland Przemysł II, although his power did not extend to Kraków, and was crowned king in Gniezno Cathedral, as the first Piast since 1076.
+In 1295, the Duke of Greater Poland Przemysł II, although his power did not extend to Kraków, was crowned king in Gniezno Cathedral, as the first Piast since 1076.
 He was, however, assassinated a year later.
 He was succeeded by Wenceslas II, King of Bohemia, who from 1291 ruled Lesser Poland, conquered Greater Poland and in 1300 was crowned King of Poland in Gniezno.
 This meant the loss of central power for the Piast dynasty.
 This situation did not last long, however, as Wenceslas II died in 1305, followed by his son and successor, Wenceslas III, in 1306.
 The Duke of Kuyavia, Władysław Łokietek, managed to occupy first Lesser Poland and then Greater Poland, and made efforts to be crowned by the Pope.
 In 1320, the Archbishop of Gniezno crowned him king in Kraków, which formally did not infringe on the rights of the Přemyslids' successor, King John of Bohemia, who still considered himself king of Poland.
 Władysław's successor Casimir III the Great was also crowned in Kraków in 1333.